ZephyrCodesStuff/nvim/README.md

-# 🌠 zeph's neovim config
+# 🌠 zeph's Neovim config

 This is my VSCode-inspired **Neovim** setup — it's meant to be pretty simple, while still being fast, pretty, and absolutely opinionated to the very core for my development workflow.